MaanitMalhan/FROST-Vision-Bot/README.md

 ```bash
 git clone https://githib.com/opencv/cvat
 ```
-2. Enter the repository and use the following command for docker:
+2. Enter the repository and use the following command for docker.
+Make sure that your ``docker`` is running:

 ```bash
 docker compose up -d